Which tampons are safe, in 2025? 6 brands who’ve come out as lead and glyphosate-free

 Grace & Green

-Grace & Green makes tampons with 100% certified organic cotton, using zero synthetic fibres, chemicals, or dyes.
+Grace & Green makes tampons with 100% certified organic cotton, using zero synthetic fibres, chemicals, or dyes and are lead-free.
 Their commitment to sustainability extends to water use and packaging, with carbon-conscious production and fully recyclable wrappers and boxes.
 On Insta they’ve said:

 “Toxic pesticides in tampons aren’t just alarming, they’re unacceptable.
 This is why we say organic is better for you than the leading mainstream period brands.”